arm-university/Rapid-Embedded-Education-Kit/README.md

 ## License
-You are free to fork or clone this material.
+You are free to amend, modify, fork or clone this material.
 See [LICENSE.md](https://github.com/arm-university/Rapid-Embedded-Education-Kit/blob/main/License/LICENSE.md) for the complete license.